-We have implemented two-factor authentication for our users.
-When you sign in to your account or make a payment, you will be asked to complete 2-factor authentication.
-In addition to providing your secret authentication material (password, PIN code, or biometric data), you’ll also be required to input a one-time authentication code generated by the application you have previously configured.
-So even if someone has stolen your password, for example via an infected computer or a phishing web page, they still won’t be able to access your account.
+On top of providing your secret authentication material (password, PIN code, or biometric data), you’ll also be required to input a one-time authentication code.
+So even if someone does somehow discover your password, they still won’t be able to access your account.

-Holvi gives you control over your payment card settings.
+Holvi gives you full control over your payment card settings.

-If you suspect that you’ve lost your card, you can block it right away from directly from your account.
-And if it’s a false alarm and you find the card, you can unblock it yourself.
+If you’ve lost your card, you can lock it right away directly from your account.
+And if it’s a false alarm and you find the card, you can unlock it yourself.

 You can also restrict the use of the card and choose whether the card can be used for cash withdrawals or online payments.
-If you don’t usually withdraw cash from your Holvi account, it might make sense to disable cash withdrawals.
+For example, if you don’t usually withdraw cash from your Holvi account, it might make sense to disable cash withdrawals.
+Just to be safe.

-When you enable push notifications in the mobile app, you will always be notified when your card has been used.
-This way, you are always up to date on your card activity.
+When you enable push notifications in the mobile app, you'll always be notified when your card has been used.
+This way, you're always up to date on your card activity.
 If you notice a card payment that you haven't made, you can react immediately and block the card.

 Holvi allows you to add additional users to your account.
 It’s possible to delegate duties by creating corresponding users of your account, and by granting them only the permissions they need for their task.

-What can you do to make sure your account stays safe?
+What can you do to help keep your account safe?

 Security breaches are often caused by human error.
-Even with the best technology and strong authentication, the user still must follow general “information security hygiene”.
-The easiest and most relevant parts of it are summarized below.
+Even with the best tech and 3DS2 authentication, users still need to follow general 'information security hygiene'.
+We sum up the easiest and most relevant elements below.

 The bits of information listed below should be never disclosed to anyone:

-If you want to delegate some tasks related to your Holvi account, always do so by adding users as described in the previous section – never share your Holvi account password.
+If you want to delegate some tasks related to your Holvi account, always do so by adding users as described in the previous section.

 2. Keep an eye on sensitive information